 I went shopping for attire for my honeymoon today.
 This was very different from shopping for my last big trip, which was to Thailand.
-That trip involved a trip to REI for hiking socks, versatile zip-off at the knee pants, and fast-drying underwear.
+That trip involved a jaunt to REI for hiking socks, versatile zip-off at the knee pants, and fast-drying underwear.
 This time my shopping spree included a white “bridal” bikini and underwear that says “Just Married” across the back.

 Part of me feels a bit guilty about that though.
-Here it is, the perfect excuse to get a decent amount of vacation time off and to splurge on a vacation and we’re going to an all-inclusive resort.
+Here it is, the perfect excuse to get a decent amount of vacation time off and to splurge on a vacation and we’re going to two different all-inclusive resorts.
 Sometimes I think we’re crazy for not taking advantage of the special circumstances a honeymoon brings and jet off to Halong Bay in Vietnam or go hike the Inca Trail in Machu Picchu or other things that are much higher up my bucket list than unlimited drinks and oceanviews.

-My fiance and I are planning it on our own and there are so many details to keep track of that right now I”m sure there are four or five that should have gotten some attention this week that I’m just forgetting about.
-The thought of having to plan an itinerary, and sleep on buses and in cheap hotels, barter for tuk-tuks, and hike mountains and city streets sounds just exhausting at this point.
+My fiance and I are planning our wedding on our own and it has been fun, but a bit more stressful than we were expecting.
+There are just so many details to keep track of that right now!
+I’m sure there are four or five that should have gotten some attention this week even that I’m just forgetting about.
+The thought of having to plan an itinerary, and sleep on buses and in cheap hotels, barter for tuk-tuks, and hike mountains and get lost along city streets sounds simply exhausting at this point.

 What did you do for your honeymoon?
 I’d love to hear!